Fleckism/SecurityPlus/My linked notes/03 Performing Security Assessments, 02 Assisted Lab.md

 	- q to exit

+# DC1 Windows machine
+Using command prompt(admin) or windows terminal (newer version)
+- ipconfig
+	- IPv4 is the IP address not the IPv6 abcd:efgh:#:#::#
+- pathping ip address

+# PT1- Kali
 ## Use nmap to discover hosts

 From a penetration tester or threat actor perspective, network reconnaissance will typically aim to discover the following: